maxhrhadley/maxhrhadley/README.md

 - 👋 Hi, I’m @maxhrhadley
 - 📡 I'm a recent physics graduate looking for opportunities to work on exciting and impactful data science projects in climate and public services.
-- 🌋 My past work includes machine learning for ash plume tracking and detection following volcanic eruptions.
+- 🌋 My past work includes machine learning research for ash plume tracking and detection following volcanic eruptions.
 I completed this in the Oxford Earth Observation Data Group.
 - 📫 Please reach me at max@maxhadley.co.uk!

 <!---